cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

  : The number of shares, an integer.

 `length`:
-: The lengh of the vector, an integer.
+: The length of the vector, an integer.

 `chunk_length`:
 : the length of each vector chunk, an integer.